Posted April 3, 2016.

 family member to take against the addicted family member, while also

-granting him the freedom to which he desperately clings.
+granting him the sense of freedom necessary for self-inspired recovery.
 Notice the

 absence of sweetness, compassion, tolerance, and support as you read